Michoacán: Formation of the Purépecha Empire

+Protohistoric period

+Although some sparse and limited archaeological research has been conducted in Michoacan, most of it relates to the Purepecha Empire.
+Therefore, the only sources for the Late Postclassic and the Protohistoric periods come from 16th century ethnohistoric and historic sources, especially the Relación de Michoacán.

+Purépecha Empire

 The main pre-Hispanic civilization of the state is that of the Purépecha, which was centered in the Lake Pátzcuaro area.
 Before the 13th century, both Nahua and Purépecha peoples were here, sustaining themselves by agriculture and fishing.
 The Purépecha are descendants of a late arrival of Chichimeca who came from the north.
-At Lake Patzcuaro, they came upon people with similar cultures to their own but who were more technological and socially advanced.
-The formation of the Purépechan state in the 13th century, when these people started their own dominion at Uayameo, today Santa Fé de la Laguna, and becoming dominant over the entire Lake Patzcuaro area by the 15th century.
+At Lake Pátzcuaro, they came upon people with similar cultures to their own but who were more technological and socially advanced.
+The formation of the Purépechan state in the 13th century, when these people started their own dominion at Uayameo, today Santa Fé de la Laguna, and becoming dominant over the entire Lake Pátzcuaro area by the 15th century.
 Conquest of neighboring tribes and territories occurred between 1401 and 1450, as they absorbed peoples with different cultures and languages into the empire.
 By the late 15th century, this state rivaled that of the Aztecs, having expanded their territory over much of what is now Michoacán and into part of Colima, Nayarit, Querétaro, Guanajuato, Guerrero and Jalisco.
 The Aztecs attempted to invade the Purépecha but were repelled.
 Because of this attack, the Purépecha later denied the Aztecs aid in their defense of Tenochtitlan against the Spanish and the Tlaxcala.
 The Purépechas are noted by historians to be one of the few rare instances in the Americas were the indigenous people had some experience with metallurgy prior to the arrival of the Europeans, especially coppersmithing and other metal ores located in their empire.
 Their descendants are still widely regarded for this today.